Atomistic Machine Learning with Irreducible Cartesian Natural Tensors: Methods

 The LiPS dataset~\cite{batzner2022e} consists of 250001 structures of lithium phosphorus sulfide (\ce{Li_{6.75}P3S11}) solid-state electrolyte, generated from an AIMD trajectory.
 Each structure consists of 27 Li atoms, 12 P atoms, and 44 S atoms.
 Random subsets of 1000, 1000, and 5000 structures were selected for training, validation, and test, respectively.

-The water dataset~\cite{cheng2019ab} contains 1593 water configurations of 192 atoms each, obtained from AIMD simulations at 300~K. It was randomly divided into training, validation, and test sets with a split ratio of 90:5:5.
+The water dataset~\cite{cheng2019ab} consists of 1593 water configurations of 192 atoms each, obtained from AIMD simulations at 300~K. It was randomly divided into training, validation, and test sets with a split ratio of 90:5:5.

 The ethanol dataset~\cite{gastegger2021machine} includes 10000 molecular structures, with five target properties (energy, forces, dipole moment, polarizability, and nuclear shielding), all computed in vacuum using DFT.
-It was randomly divided into training, validation, and test sets with a split ratio of 80:10:10.
+It was randomly divided into training, validation, and test sets with a split ratio of 8:1:1.

+The MatPES r$^2$SCAN dataset~\cite{kaplan2025matpes} consists of 387897 DFT calculations of 89 elements in various crystal structures.
+We use the same training, validation, and test splits as in the original work~\cite{kaplan2025matpes}, which are 80\%, 10\%, and 10\% of the total dataset, respectively.

 The elasticity dataset~\cite{wen2025cartesian} contains elastic constant tensors for inorganic crystals from the DFT data in the Materials Project~\cite{horton2025accelerated}.
-It includes 10276 elastic constant tensors, randomly divided into training, validation, and test sets with a split ratio of 80:10:10.
+It includes 10276 elastic constant tensors, and we use the same training, validation, and test splits as in the original work~\cite{wen2024an}, which are 80\%, 10\%, and 10\% of the total dataset, respectively.